castorini/onboarding/docs/cc-guide.md

 We have resource allocations from Compute Canada for most of [their supercomputers](https://www.computecanada.ca/research-portal/accessing-resources/available-resources/).
 To request access, create an account on their [website](http://ccdb.computecanada.ca) and follow [these instructions](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/).
 Jimmy's CCRI is `ssi-230-01`.

++ The use of your institutional username as your CC username is encouraged.

++ Once you have submitted your application, you will receive your confirmation email.
+Don't forget to click on the confirmation link indicated in the email.

 There are three main clusters, graham, cedar, and beluga, all of which you can login to with your CC credentials: `ssh USER@CLUSTERNAME.computecanada.ca`.

 [CC Documentation](<https://docs.computecanada.ca/wiki/Compute_Canada_Documentation>) provides all details.
 From `Resources` on the left hand side you can check available computing resources in each cluster.
 The rest of the document will be based on cedar, which I have the most experience with, though other clusters are also very similar in terms of how to use them.